Millfield School 11 Plus (11+) Entrance Exam Information – Key Details

 Our resources are age-appropriate yet challenging and are used successfully by tens of thousands of students targeting schools with a competitive entrance exam.
 They are available for immediate online use after purchase.

 Millfield School 11 Plus (11+) Exam Practice Tests

-Specifically designed to prepare children for the Millfield School CEM Select assessment, the following practice tests are highly recommended:
+Specifically designed to prepare children for the Millfield School CEM Select assessment, the following full practice and skill practice online tests are highly recommended:

 Our practice tests aim to show what sort of questions were included in Millfield School 11+ exam past papers.
 The information provided about Millfield School was believed to be correct at the time of publishing.
 However, please be aware of future changes.
 We advise you to contact the school directly if you are unsure of anything.
 School contact details are provided within the post.